atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 ---
 ## Type ustr

-A ustr can be instantiated providing the string value and the certainty.
-Certainty is a float[0, 1] where 1 is the highest possible certainty while 0 is the lowest.
 Values of type ``ustr`` are used to represent Python strings with uncertainty.
 That is, type ``ustr`` extends type ``str``, adding to their values a degree of confidence on the contents of the string.
 This is useful, for example, when rendering strings obtained by inaccurate OCR devices or texts translated from other languages if there are doubts about specific words or phrases.

 Values of type ``ustr`` are pairs ``(s,c)``, where ``s`` is the string and ``c`` the associated confidence (a real number between 0 and 1).
 To calculate the confidence of a string ``s``, the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is normally used.
 For example, ``ustr('hell0 world!',0.92)`` means that we do not trust at most one of the 12 characters of the string.
 Values of Python type ``str`` are embedded into ``ustr`` values as ``ustr(s,1.0)``.